-shi tine course the student will be use to.
-CO1 : Acquire the knowledge of automotive domain fundamentals, need of Electronics and communication interfaces in Automotive systems.
+antor going through this course the student will be used to: CO1 : Acquire the knowledge of automotive domain fundamentals, need of Electronics and communication interfaces in Automotive systems.
 CO2 : Apply various types of sensors, actuators and Motion Control techniques in Automotive systems CO3 : Analyze digital engine control systems and Embedded Software's and ECU's used in automotive systems.
 CO4 : Evaluate the concepts of Diagnostics, safety and advances in Automotive electronic Systems.